The use of butane and propane in hydrocarbon extraction highlights the importance of strict safety protocols.

 Let’s elevate the process.
 Click here to start your Highpoint journey.

-*Highpoint by Worthington Industries are not extractors.
+*Highpoint by Worthington Enterprises are not extractors.
 As such, you should not consider the information contained in this blog advice or instruction.
 We strongly suggest you reach out to the proper licensing and certification authorities to ensure you operate safely and compliantly.